TVIResources/TVIResources.github.io/_posts/2025-11-20-graph-digitizer.md

 <!--more-->

-## Graph Digitizer — Java 21 Edition (1.0-beta)
+## Graph Digitizer v1.1 — Java 21 Edition

 This project has moved to a modern Java 21 / JavaFX implementation.
-The release available in this repo is a Java-based desktop application (version **1.0**) intended for teachers and researchers who need an easy way to extract numeric data from raster images of graphs.
+The release available in this repo is a Java-based desktop application intended for teachers and researchers who need an easy way to extract numeric data from raster images of graphs.

 If you prefer a quick run without building from source, the README includes downloadable artifacts and packaging instructions.
 Developers and power users can build and run the application locally (see commands below).